 Marijuana is such a common drug that it has a massive list of street names it goes by.
-For example: Pot, Grass, Ganja, Reefer, Mary Jane, Weed, Dope, Cannabis, Skunk, and many more.
+Pot, Grass, Ganja, Reefer, Mary Jane, Weed, Dope, and Cannabis are just a few of them.

 Marijuana Abuse Compared to Other Substances

 Considering the ongoing discussions about marijuana, it’s interesting to examine its use compared to other substances.
 For example, 12 percent of U.S. adults in a 2019 Gallup poll smoked marijuana.
 Meanwhile, the 2019 National Survey on Drug Use and Health stated that a higher percentage of U.S. adults, 54.9 percent, drank alcohol in the previous month.

 As for younger people, in the 2020 Monitoring the Future study, 43.7 percent of U.S. twelfth graders reported using marijuana at some point in their lifetimes.
-As a comparison, 61.5 percent consumed alcohol at least once in their lives, 46.6 percent tried any illegal drug (including marijuana), and 44.3 percent vaped nicotine products.
+In comparison, 61.5 percent consumed alcohol at least once in their lives, 46.6 percent tried any illegal drug (including marijuana), and 44.3 percent vaped nicotine products.

 Signs of Marijuana Use

 Many who have tried weed claim there are no negative side effects associated with it.
 Unfortunately, these people are wrong.
 Those who abuse marijuana will experience symptoms such as:

 - Difficulties with logic and problem solving

 - Learning and memory issues